noah35becker/password-generator/README.md

 <br/>

-The user first selects a password length, between 8–128 characters, using either the interactive slider or its corresponding numeric input.
+The user first selects a password length between 8–128 characters, using either the interactive slider or its corresponding numeric input.

-- The slider and numeric input mutually update each other's values in real time
+- The slider and numeric input mutually update in real time
 - The slider is animated, whether updated directly (by dragging the slider itself) or indirectly (by adjusting the numeric input)
 - The numeric input is adjusted by either:
     - typing in a number